FriarQuazar/BlankPygameTemplate/README.md

-# BlankPygameTemplate
-A blank Pygame Template
+A blank Pygame template for begginers